karttur/basin_extract_docs/_posts/2020/2020-10-22-basin-delineate-intro.markdown

 ## Introduction

-The basin delineation system outlined in this blog only requires a Digital Elevation Model (DEM) as input.
-The quality of the DEM is, however, critical.
-This series of instructions deals with correcting and applying DEMs for hydrological characterisations using mainly GRASS GIS.
-You can either use the processing steps outlined in the manuals and translate them for your DEM, or you can get the python package [basin_extract](https://github.com/karttur/basin_extract) from [GitHub.com](https://github.com) and automatically generate the processing steps as a set of shell script files.
+The basin delineation system outlined in this blog only requires a Digital Terrain Model (DTM) as input.
+The quality of the DTM is, however, critical.
+This series of instructions deals with correcting and applying DTMs for hydrological characterisations using mainly GRASS GIS.
+You can either use the processing steps outlined in the manuals and translate them for your DTM, or you can get the python package [basin_extract](https://github.com/karttur/basin_extract) from [GitHub.com](https://github.com) and automatically generate the processing steps as a series of shell script files.

 ## Prerequisites

 You must have setup GRASS 7 and imported a DEM as described under [Installation & Setup](../../basindelineatesetup).
-The DEM must have null ("no data") for the water body into which the basins to delineate drain.
 The manual, as well as the python package [basin_extract](https://github.com/karttur/basin_extract), assumes that the input DEM is in the GRASS GIS mapset _PERMANENT_ and have the name _DEM_.
-The internal GRASS reference to the DEM then becomes _DEM@PERMANENT_.
-You can, however, change that in the xml parameter file for [basin_extract](https://github.com/karttur/basin_extract) - all explained in detail further down.
+The internal GRASS reference to the DTM (or more general: Digital Elevation Model - DEM) then becomes _DEM@PERMANENT_.

 ## DEM errors affecting basin delineation

 Basin delineation is grounded in the fact that water tends to flow downhill (from a higher to a lower potential, but strictly that does not necessarily mean downhill).
 This routing of water across the hillside and within water courses is the key for connecting any geographic point in the landscape to an outlet point.
-Extracting river basins from a DEM, however, traverses the landscape in the opposite direction, from the outlet points and upwards.

 DEM issues that can cause problems for flow routing include: